Influenza: Everything You Need To Know!

 Influenza ("the flu") is caused by viruses that infect the nose, throat and lungs.
 The virus we usually face is referred to as Seasonal Flu.

-Influenza-like-illness is defined as fever (temperature of 100°F or greater) and a cough and/or sore throat in the absence of a KNOWN cause other than influenza.
+Influenza-like-illness (ILI) is defined as fever (temperature of 100°F or greater) and a cough and/or sore throat in the absence of a KNOWN cause other than influenza.
+Other symptoms include a runny or stuffy nose, body aches, headaches, fatigue, and in some cases vomiting and diarrhea.

 Respiratory Illness (includes Sinus Rinse instructions)